CyCat-project/cycat-taxonomy/README.md

 # Contributing

-- Fork the repository, update the JSON and propose your changes via a pull-request.
+- Fork the repository, update the JSON or yaml and propose your changes via a pull-request.

 # License

-The CyCAT.org taxonomy (JSON files) are dual-licensed under:
+The CyCAT.org taxonomy (JSON/yaml files) are dual-licensed under:

 - [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode) (CC0 1.0) - Public Domain Dedication.